anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock/README.md

 3. Python and necessary libraries installed (e.g., boto3, pandas)

-# Deployment
+## Deployment Steps

 1. Deploy the CloudFormation Stack:
    - Use the AWS Management Console, AWS CLI, or AWS CloudFormation APIs to create a new CloudFormation stack based on the template created in step 1
    - Provide the required parameters, such as the S3 bucket name, notebook instance configuration, and any other necessary inputs.
 2. Clone the Repository:
    - Clone the repository containing the notebooks and necessary code for the workflow.
    - This repository should include the data preprocessing, sentiment analysis, personalization, and email template integration scripts.

+3. Upload amazon.csv to the S3 Bucket
+   - Navigate to the S3 bucket created from the CloudFormation Stack and upload amazon.csv to the bucket.

-3. Open the SageMaker Notebook Instance:
+4. Open the SageMaker Notebook Instance:
    - Launch the SageMaker notebook instance provisioned by the CloudFormation stack.
    - Upload the 4 notebooks in the same instance

-4. Run the Notebooks in Order
+5. Run the Notebooks in Order

    (1) Dataset filtering